-A physical resource-block pair is defined as the two physical resource blocks in one subframe having the same physical resource-block number .
+Except for subcarrier spacing Δf≈0.37 kHz, a physical resource-block pair is defined as the two physical resource blocks in one subframe having the same physical resource-block number .

 A virtual resource block is of the same size as a physical resource block.
 Two types of virtual resource blocks are defined: